 - Slow down on sweets and eat sweets just once in a while and in small amounts.

-- Be active their way and to find ways to exercise and be active for at least 1 hour a day like walking to school, riding a bike, or playing a sport with friends.
+- Be active their way and find ways to exercise and be active for at least 1 hour a day, like walking to school, riding a bike, or playing a sport with friends.

 Model healthy eating and healthy habits